hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 Each virtual thread is typically associated with a single Platform Thread during its lifetime.

+Virtual threads are like virtual memory.
+To simulate a lot of memory, an operating system maps a large virtual address space to a limited amount of RAM.
+Similarly, to simulate a lot of threads, the Java runtime maps a large number of virtual threads to a small number of OS threads.

 ---

 <!-- .slide: data-background="img/background/parallel-trains.jpg" data-background-color="black" data-background-opacity="0.8" -->